al3xandr3/al3xandr3.github.io/_posts/2014-10-14-data-tracking-and-collection.md

 **Data Analysis repositories**

-Then for the purposes of doing analysis this production systems data is then collected, cleaned and aggregated into separate data repositories that are optimized for analysis work, that can generate reports automatically, navigate data more easily, simplified and aggregated data that is more easily consumable.
+Then for the purposes of doing analysis this production systems data is then collected, cleaned and aggregated into a separate data repository optimized for analysis work, that can generate reports automatically, navigate data more easily, i.e simplified and aggregated data that is more easily consumable.

 ### Dedicated Analytics Telemetry & Collection